petretiandrea/poke-poke/README.md

 ## Production and improvements tips

 - add opentelemetry to service to improve observability
-- add caching layer at API level.
+- add caching layer.
 The info returned by pokemon api are pretty static.
+Also, the whole pokemon translated is static.
+- buy an apikey of translator to avoid rate limiting issue, also combined with caching.
 - setup resiliency thins for external API call.
-Like retry on 5xx errors or IO error.
+Like retry on 5xx errors, rate-limiting or IO error.
-- define and use a standard for API response when returns error like [ProblemDetails](https://datatracker.ietf.org/doc/html/rfc7807)
+- define and use a standard for API response when returns errors.
+Like [ProblemDetails](https://datatracker.ietf.org/doc/html/rfc7807)